Tufin/oasdiff/docs/BREAKING-CHANGES.md

 ## Breaking Changes and Changelog
 As your API evolves, it undergoes changes.
 Some of these changes may be "breaking" while others are not.
-The `oasdiff breking` command displays the breaking changes between OpenAPI specifications.
+The `oasdiff breaking` command displays the breaking changes between OpenAPI specifications.
 The `oasdiff changelog` command displays all significant changes between OpenAPI specifications, including breaking and non-breaking changes.
 These commands are typically used in the CI to report or prevent breaking changes.